IDMNYU/DM1143-IdeationandPrototyping-FA16-Duff/narrative_timeline.md

 *Make sure you watch Everything Is A Remix before embarking on this assignment.*

 Create a narrative timeline thread of influences by either creating:
-*	another video documentary 1 to 3 minutes in length, post on vimeo or youtube, and embed on your process website or
+*	another video documentary 1 to 3 minutes in length, post on vimeo or youtube, and embed on your process website **OR**
-*	an infographic as a pdf or an interactive data visualization and post it on your process website.
+*	an infographic as a pdf **OR**
+*	an interactive data visualization and post it on your process website.

 Select a theme of your choosing (Consider using one of the themes below to get you started, but you'll need to get very specific):
 * Find & research a subset of this theme (something of interest to you) where you can show a narrative timeline thread of influences.